Last updated: June 16, 2026

 Tips that actually help:

-- Morning slots disappear first; late afternoon is easier to grab.
+- Morning slots disappear first; late afternoon is easier to grab

-- Revisit the calendar every few days—cancellations free up times.
+- Revisit the calendar every few days—cancellations free up times

-- Book before documents are perfect—a slot in three weeks beats a perfect folder and no slot.
+- Book before documents are perfect—a slot in three weeks beats a perfect folder and no slot

 Have a Texas address ready for residency proof later; you do not always enter it at booking, but you need it at the visit.
+You can reschedule through the same system if your move-in date shifts — release your old slot when possible so the next person benefits.

 Confirm and save proof

 Screenshot the confirmation.
 Print it if you like paper.
 At check-in they often ask for the number or QR code.
+Screenshot survives spotty cell service in mega-center parking garages.

 The week of your appointment